lutece-secteur-public/lutece-ecom-plugin-tipi/README.md

 ```
 > Note : `tipi.urlnotif` must be ending with `servlet/plugins/tipi/return` which is the default url of the Tipi socket.

+> Certificat Tipi :
+> * You can download it directly from their website then added it to your keystore
+> * You can leave the 'truststore' and  'keystore' properties empty and put the certificat which must be named cacerts inside your classpath in ressources/security
 * Then implement a service named `tipiProcessor` which extends the `TipiProcessor` abstract class:
 ```java
 import java.util.List;